Daniel306/stat440/TIMELINE.md

 - [ ] test for and quantify numerical instability
 - [ ] runtimes
     - [ ] measure over d (requires randomization to be in place)
+- [ ] matrix transpose

 Open Questions and Future Work
 ================

+- [ ] since the speedup of the actual algorithm is minimal (<-- not necessarily true since our tests only vary n) (10pts to nick), would it be more effective to, say, have a multivariate algorithm which takes
+    ((it seems like this almost exists here and there; for example, you can use mvrnorm to generate a Matrix-Normal(Mu, I, V) if you could write the output Xs for NIW as a MN somehow ?))
+         --- doing MNIW on top of such a beast would be tricky; would it be giving a 3d matrix of X?
 - [ ] some of the convergence plots look like they disagree with their ground truth. curious. the ks tests don't complain, though.
 - [ ] dmNIW (Matrix Normal inverse Wishart density)
 - [ ] investigate diagonalization: can we efficiently take U = HDH^T (with HH^T=I) somehow?
 If crossprod(U) = H D^2 H^T; does this speed things up?